-After six years, I wanted to develop an experience that I could own for a longer duration than agency work permitted.
-I wanted to see the effect of my design and be able to iterate on it. eBags presented me with just such an opportunity as well as giving me ecommerce experience.
-I recreated their mobile experience, moved them from a five page checkout funnel to a single page, oversaw a third party’s creation of our mobile app and, finding considerable friction points in it, took ownership of the project and redesigned it for its v03 release.
+After six years, I began to want longer engagements than agency work tends to afford (ours were typically about 4 to 6 month engagements, give or take).
+I wanted the time to understand how the experiences I created did or did not help users achieve their goals and mitigate their obstacles.
+I wanted to develop an experience that I could own, iterate, and evolve. eBags presented me with just such an opportunity as well as giving me ecommerce experience.
+I recreated our mobile experience, moved our site from a five page checkout funnel to a single page, oversaw a third party’s creation of our mobile app and, finding considerable friction points in it, took ownership of the project and redesigned it for its v03 release.

-In March of 2019, I was hired as Senior UX Designer for the Verizon business unit, Verizon Location Technology.
-The technology being explored by this organization has required me to adapt my design philosophy and has posed so many intriguing questions.
+In March of 2019, I was hired as Senior Experience Designer for the Verizon business unit, Verizon Location Technology.
+The technology explored by this organization has required me to adapt my design philosophy and has posed so many intriguing questions.
 What is user experience when one of the end users is a mobile robot?
 What interaction conventions will dominate an augmented reality experience?
 What role does a digital map play for passengers when directions and routing are managed by autonomous vehicle systems?
-It has been a remarkable learning experience.
+It has been an exploration of incredible new technological capabilities and a remarkable learning experience.

 Throughout my career, I have been an evangelist for user-centered design both within my companies and the clients they’ve represented and also in speaking on the topic at conferences.
 I relish the challenge of creating useful, usable and desirable experiences and understanding those who will engage with them.